 What’s the issue?

-We all know the sooner you receive a cancer diagnosis, the sooner treatment can start.
+We all know the sooner you are diagnosed with cancer, the sooner treatment can start.
 From there, the better your chance of the best possible outcome.

 So let's get the ball rolling.